 Visual, haptic, and audible feedback on selection.

 Use field types that match the expected answer.
-For example number when asking for amount.
+For example numbers, ",", ".", and other characters when asking for amount.

 Take action